jam1garner/smash-sli/README.md

 # smash-sli

-A Rust library for working with `bgm_property.bin` files from Smash Ultimate.
+A Rust library for working with `soundlabelinfo.sli` files from Smash Ultimate.

 ### Example Usage